 7. The assistance provided shall, as far as possible, be appropriate to the particular needs of the individual passenger.

-Notes: Article 7, paragraph 3, states that a person with reduced mobility has right to receive assistance even if there was no request made 48 prior to the time of departure, provided the person arrives at the check-in counter of the airline at least 2 hours before the time of departure.
+Notes: Article 7, paragraph 3, states that a person with reduced mobility has the right to receive assistance even if there was no request made 48 prior to the time of departure, provided the person arrives at the check-in counter of the airline at least 2 hours before the time of departure.

 Author's opinion: Article 7, paragraph 7, is of paramount importance.
-With so many conditions causing reduced mobility, and even more variables to the main condition, adequate training of personnel providing assistance are one of the key area of the legislation.
+With so many conditions causing reduced mobility, and even more variables to the main condition, adequate training of personnel providing assistance are one of the key areas of the legislation.
 Being capable of pushing a wheelchair is not enough to qualify a person to operate on behalf of the airport managing body.